-Rue laurels traditionally symbolised virginity and were made for the bride during her bachelorette party.
+Rue laurels traditionally symbolized virginity and were made for the bride during her bachelorette party.
 Today bachelor(ette) parties are usually celebrated the Western way.
-Matchmaking parties once celebrated some 20 days before wedding are also gone.
+Matchmaking parties once celebrated some 20 days before a wedding are also gone.

 Until the 1990s it was common to marry after ~1 year of friendship (this was influenced as much by Christian traditions as by the Soviet system which forbade unmarried couples from even sharing a hotel room).
 Today 3, 5 or even 10 years of cohabitation pass until a couple agrees to marry (that's why there are fewer rue laurels...).
-Some people prefer to spend vast money on wedding (dress, photographer, musicians, good restaurant, rings, limousines and honeymoon) facilitating the need for career before wedding (it all used to be much cheaper when celebrated at home).
+Some people prefer to spend vast money on the wedding (dress, photographer, musicians, good restaurant, rings, limousines and honeymoon) facilitating the need for a career before the wedding (it all used to be much cheaper when celebrated at home).

 Birthdays and name days

 Birthdays are celebrated the Western way with parties and presents.
 However, some people (primarily females past their 30s) avoid this as getting older brings them negative feelings.
 Co-workers greet the person during the workday closest to his birthday.

 Name days exist for every Lithuanian name but they are usually not celebrated save for a few particular Christian names (e.g. Jonas - John).

 Childhood, teenage and youth celebrations

 Christian ceremonies celebrated by children (and their parents) are the sacraments of Christening, First Communion and Confirmation (at ~1 year, ~12 years and ~14 years respectively).
-In Christianing a baby is given a name and accepted into the Christian community.
+During the Christening, a baby is given a name and accepted into the Christian community.
 Before receiving his/her First Communion one learns prayers and makes the first confession.
 Confirmation is granted by the bishop and requires person's further determination to be Christian.